RickFlinn/Zoo/README.md

 # Zoo

 This is a project designed to illustrate basic knowledge of OOP principles.
+A "Zoo" of object classes are all derived from a base "Animal" class.

 ## Inheritance